Language and Game

 For the game that we create, we will use words that have more or less the same meaning in both languages.
 For example: koffie and kohi, dans and dansu, trap and tarappu, bier and bīru, ontembaar and otenba.
 With these words we create simple poems (language games).
 Then we design and create wood carved illustrations, that will be printed on the playing cards, by using traditional printing technique.

 We exhibit and play the game at several places in Japan and the Netherlands.
 Follow the website for regular updates.
 In connection with this we organize conversations – based on the words and the pictures of the game – in which we raise the central question of the project: what image do we make of ourselves and the other, in times of change?

-We spread and promote the game in a wide edition in both countries.
+We play and promote the game in both countries.
 To ensure that both the game and the conversations about imaging will continue after 2020.

 The game consists of 25 image cards (ukiyo-e stijl) and 25 text cards (letterpress)

 Take a look at all the cards and listen to the poems (Japanese)